 - Taking a qualified charitable distribution (QCD) from an IRA

 The last option is something you might consider if you’re age 73 and want to delay RMDs from a traditional IRA.
 IRA owners over age 70.5 can donate up to $100,000 per year through a QCD, which can help minimize taxable income.
 Keep in mind that you don’t get to claim this same amount as a charitable deduction.
 And if you’re deducting donations of cash or non-cash assets you’ll need to itemize them on Schedule A.

 5. Review and Adjust Your Asset Allocation

 Some investments may be more tax-efficient than others and it’s important to ensure you’re allocating assets in the right places.
-For example, it generally makes sense to keep more tax-efficient mutual funds and exchange-traded funds (ETFs) in a taxable account while reserving higher tax funds for your 401(k) or IRA.
+For example, it generally makes sense to keep more tax-efficient mutual funds and exchange-traded funds (ETFs) in a taxable account while reserving higher tax-impact funds for your 401(k) or IRA.